parthematics/key-metrics/README.md

 ## Dashboard Metrics

-The dashboard displays the following metrics from your key API:
+The dashboard displays the following metrics from your API:

 - **Active Users**: Total number of active users on the platform
 - **Monthly Recurring Revenue (MRR)**: Current monthly recurring revenue in USD